July 2024

 TPER payments are exempt as income for the purposes of social assistance if used for the intended purpose within a reasonable period of time as determined by the Director.

-MOHLTC-funded Rent Supplement for Permanent Supportive Rental Housing
+MOH-funded Rent Supplement for Permanent Supportive Rental Housing

-Where an applicant/recipient is in receipt of the MOHLTC-funded rent supplement payment, the portion of the payment that exceeds the maximum social assistance shelter allowance is exempt as income up to the actual shelter costs.
+Where an applicant/recipient is in receipt of the MOH-funded rent supplement payment, the portion of the payment that exceeds the maximum social assistance shelter allowance is exempt as income up to the actual shelter costs.

 Investment in Affordable Housing - Ontario Renovates